CosmeValera/ReactProjects/devOps/ssl-certificates/README.md

 Encryption alone doesn't confirm *who* you're talking to.
 That's where **certificates** come in:

-- When the server sends its public key, it includes a **certificate**.
+- When the server sends its **certificate**, it contains its public key, the domain it claims to be, validity period, and a **CA signature** (a digital signature from a Certificate Authority (CA)).
+- The client verifies this signature **locally**, using a list of trusted CA certificates pre-installed in your OS and browser (you can see them in your browser's trust store).
+  No network call to the CA happens at this point.
-- The client contacts a trusted **Certificate Authority (CA)** to verify that the public key genuinely belongs to the claimed domain.
+- If the signature is valid, the client knows the public key genuinely belongs to the claimed domain, and proceeds with the encrypted session.
-- If the CA confirms it, the client proceeds with the encrypted session knowing it has reached the correct server.

 > ⚠️ **Never use self-signed certificates in production.** For local development and practice they are perfectly fine.
-But for production clients have no way to trust them without already having the certificate beforehand, which defeats the purpose.
+But in production, clients have no way to trust them without already having the certificate in their trusted list beforehand, which defeats the purpose.
 Always sign certificates through a trusted CA (e.g., Let's Encrypt).

+In order to have HTTPS, you need an SSL Certificate that expires usually every 90 days, and it needs to be renewed.
+Doing this manually is a pain.

+> Certificates expire after ~90 days (Let's Encrypt's choice) because:
+> 1. If compromised, limits the damage window
+> 2. Forces automation, which reduces human error
+>
+> This is considered better than having eternal certificates that assume humans are reliable (revocation exists but is unreliable in practice).

 ## Cert Manager